• Skip to primary navigation

 EmailPinTweetShareYummly

-Bowls of hearty white bean and kale soup with napkins and spoons.
+One bowl of white bean and kale soup up close.

 PRINT RECIPE Pin Recipe